sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # Waiting for Initialization {#awaitinit}
-You can use the method _awaitInitialization()_ to check if the server is ready to handle requests.
+You can use the method `awaitInitialization()` to check if the server is ready to handle requests.
 This is usually done in a separate thread, for example to run a health check module after your server has started.
 The method causes the current thread to wait until the embedded Jetty server has been initialized.
 Initialization is triggered by defining routes and/or filters.
-Hence, if you're using just one thread don't put this before you define your routes and/or filters.
+So, if you're using just one thread don't put this before you define your routes and/or filters.

 ~~~java
 awaitInitialization(); // Wait for server to be initialized